nicolardi/open_blog/src/blog/4-fixing-blog-google-analytics.md

 If I want to write a vuepress plugin I know how to do that.

-This is the real value in this amd I am feeling pretty good
+This is the real value in this and I am feeling pretty good

 Thanks for having read all this stuff!